psmedley/node-os2/doc/api/util.md

 );
 ```

-Please note that `util.inspect()` is a synchronous method that is mainly
+`util.inspect()` is a synchronous method intended for debugging.
+Its maximum
-intended as a debugging tool.
-Some input values can have a significant
-performance overhead that can block the event loop.
-Use this function
-with care and never in a hot code path.
+output length is approximately 128 MB.
+Inputs that result in longer output will
+be truncated.

 ### Customizing `util.inspect` colors